Inflect logo

 Natural Disaster Risk

-Wroclaw has a low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-The city is not prone to catastrophic events, which makes it a stable location for critical IT infrastructure.
+Wroclaw has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+This ensures a stable operating environment with minimal threat of disruption from natural events.